scmmmh/experiment-support-system/docs/user/edit_page.rst

    The following section assumes that you now know how to navigate to a specific survey on the relevant list or to a specific question in that survey.
 If you are not sure how to do this, please refer to the sub-section *Navigating within PyQuestionnaire*, located at the bottom-half of the section :doc:`Access PyQuestionnaire<access_Questionnaire>`.

    It is also assumed that you know how to add a survey page to a new survey you are developing.
-More details regarding this, can be found in the section :doc:`Adding a new survey page <add_page>`.
+More details regarding this, can be found in the section :doc:`Adding a new survey page <import_add_export_delete_page>`.

 .. |add| image:: ../_static/user/add.png